jozu-ai/kitops/docs/src/docs/use-cases.md

 Here’s how we used ModelKits along with the tools we already used in our data science, software development, and infrastructure management teams.

-Here's how we implemented those tags and changes in our repo throughout the AI project development lifecycle.

 ### Data Access 💾

 Each time our team has built AI/ML models for use in our products they needed to be trained on customer data that we couldn't let out of our private compute environment.
-We also had to be careful about who could even access that data at all.
+We also had to be careful about who internally could access data for compliance reasons.
 To help with this we would create two ModelKit repos in our registry for each project:

-* One for the data science team with all the datasets they needed ("project-X-DS")
+* **Narrow Access**: For only users who needed access to even sensitive data - this included the data science team
-* One for the software development and infrastructure teams with only "safe" datasets that could be used for testing and in-production validation ("project-X")
+* **Broad Access**: For the rest of the team, this repo only included the "safe" datasets that could be used for testing and in-production validation

-When the data science team had finished training the model, they would create a new ModelKit that included only safe data and push that to the non-data science repo.
+If the AI project required sensitive data then the Data Science team would start by using their Jupyter notebooks with data housed in ModelKits stored in the Narrow Access repo.
+Once the model was ready for testing and integration they would create a new ModelKit that didn't include the sensitive dataset and push it to the Broad Access repo.
+If sensitive data wasn't needed at all then the ModelKit for the project would start in the Broad Access repo.

-This guaranteed that anyone could quickly see exactly what datasets were used for each model and project for auditing, security, or compliance reasons.
-This is often challenging without a mechanism like ModelKits because at most organizations, datasets aren’t housed in a versioned repository and can easily (and silently) change during the course of model development.
+This guaranteed that anyone could quickly see which datasets were used for each model and project.
+This helped with auditing, security, and compliance checks.
+It's challenging without a mechanism like ModelKits to do this kind of clean delineation because at most organizations, datasets aren’t housed in a single versioned repository, and can easily (and silently) change during the course of model development.

 ### Development 🛒